VictoriaMetrics/VictoriaMetrics/README.md

   -metricsAuthKey value
      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings Flag value can be read from the given file when using -metricsAuthKey=file:///abs/path/to/file or -metricsAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -metricsAuthKey=http://host/path or -metricsAuthKey=https://host/path
-  -mtls
+  -mtls array
-     Whether to require valid client certificate for https requests to -httpListenAddr .
+     Whether to require valid client certificate for https requests to the corresponding -httpListenAddr .
 This flag works only if -tls flag is set.
 See also -mtlsCAFile .
 This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
+     Supports array of values separated by comma or specified via multiple flags.
+     Empty values are set to false.
-  -mtlsCAFile string
+  -mtlsCAFile array
-     Optional path to TLS Root CA for verifying client certificates when -mtls is enabled.
+     Optional path to TLS Root CA for verifying client certificates at the corresponding -httpListenAddr when -mtls is enabled.
 By default the host system TLS Root CA is used for client certificate verification.
 This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -newrelic.maxInsertRequestSize size
      The maximum size in bytes of a single NewRelic request to /newrelic/infra/v2/metrics/events/bulk Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864)